meteor/meteor/meeting-notes.md

-## Meeting about guide example apps and post-outline plans
+## Meeting about example app and post-outline plans 4th Nov

 #### Meeting part 1 with Tom